AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-services-api/vip-mp-onboarding-guide.md

    ![Select_Product_Profile](../images/select_product_profile.png)

-8. After this, Credentials will be created, and you can start using the Credentials to invoke the APIs using the API Documentation available [here](https://developer.adobe.com/document-services/docs/apis/).
+8. After this, credentials will be created, and you can start using the credentials to invoke the APIs using the API Documentation available [here](https://developer.adobe.com/document-services/docs/apis/).

 ## Getting support for Adobe Acrobat Services